Bird Walks & Field Trips

 Photo credit: Taken by Lynne Heidsiek on April 19th at Burnt Bridge Creek Stewart Glen Trail.

-Mid-month Bird Walk at Frenchman’s Bar Regional Park
+Bird Walk at Captain William Clark Park (Washougal)

 Meeting time: 7:30am